eryanyao/8excite-transition-main/excite-service/excite-service.md

 - group buy
 - shipping method
 - logistic
-- address, detail must be same
+- address, all detail must be same
 - is the product having same variation
 - is the product having bundle, the bundle same, having same bundle item variation?